 While the noodles were cooking I heated a large frying pan and added the butter and minced garlic.
-Next I added the chicken broth and the shrimp.
+Next I added the lemon juice and chicken broth and the shrimp.

 I added salt and pepper to the shrimp and cooked it for about 2 minutes on each side.

 Once the noodles were cooked and drained I added them to the shrimp.
 I sprinkled on some fresh grated Parmesan cheese, fresh lemon juice and stirred it all together.

 Yield: 4 servings (6 points per serving for blue and purple, 7 points per serving for green)